Here’s a recap of what Adi Elliott, Canopy CRO, discussed with Jodi and Justin:

 Now technology is catching up to regulations, and AI is transforming the Data Breach Response process in 3 core ways:

-Data Breach Response teams look for the same thing every time: personally identifiable information (PII).
+1. Data Mining Data Breach Response teams look for the same thing every time: personally identifiable information (PII).
 They previously used search terms and regular expressions (regex), neither of which are good at identifying PII.
 These methods typically flag around 70% of a data set for human review, although only 10-20% of most data sets actually contain PII.
 Because search terms and regex are so unreliable, many law firms recommend reviewing the entire data set.

 But with Canopy’s AI and machine learning models built specifically to address every element of PII, Data Breach Response teams can get to the actual PII faster and more accurately.

-By sending 60-90% fewer documents off for human review through better data mining techniques, AI significantly speeds up this process.
+2. PII Review By sending 60-90% fewer documents off for human review through better data mining techniques, AI significantly speeds up this process.
 Additionally, linking people to their PII is a perfect problem for AI to solve with more efficient workflows.

 3. Entity Consolidation